soulbiz/logging-elk/config/grok-patterns-draft.md

 ## Grok Parsing:

-Quoting the official Elastic Grok reference:
+According to the official [Grok Plugin](https://www.elastic.co/guide/en/logstash/5.4/plugins-filters-grok.html) reference for Logstash:

 >Grok works by combining text patterns into something that matches your logs.
 >The syntax for a grok pattern is `%{SYNTAX:SEMANTIC}`